 More Air Fryer Recipes

 Want more air fryer potato recipes?
 How about more air fryer recipes in general?
-Here’s some favorites:
+Here are some favorites:

 - These air fryer potato wedges are amazing